GilbertJsin/dm-app/README.md

+## I added Material UI not realizing the major differences it required.
+Learning React and Material UI as the same time was not productive.
+I create a new repo with just React and will look later into refactoring with Material UI.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.